Bigelow's ray: Description

 Like all rays, Bigelow's ray has a flattened body with broad, wing-like pectoral fins.
 The body is sub-rhomboid.
 It is dark on the dorsal surface, with the outer edges of the disc and pelvic fins shading to a slightly darker colour.
+The dorsal fins are confluent.
+The upper and lower jaws have 33-44 rows.
+The snout has is bluntly angled and is short.
+Adult males have both alar and malar thorns.

 Its maximum length is 55 cm.

 Distribution and habitat

 Bigelow's ray has a disjunct distribution in the northern Atlantic.
 In the Western Atlanticit occurs from the Gulf of Mexico north ro New England and on the Scotian Shelf Grand Banks and Labrador Shelf of Canada, and the French territory of Saint Pierre and Miquelon, and Greenland.
-In the Eastern Atlantic it is found from the Mid-Atlantic Ridge and the Rockall Trough to the Bay of Biscay and along the African coast at northern Morocco, the Azores, Western Sahara and Guinea Conakry> Bigelow's ray lives on continental slopes and deepwater and has been recorded at 367–4156 m, mostly below 1500 m.
+In the Eastern Atlantic it is found from the Mid-Atlantic Ridge and the Rockall Trough to the Bay of Biscay and along the African coast at northern Morocco, the Azores, Western Sahara and Guinea Conakry.
+Bigelow's ray lives on continental slopes and deepwater and has been recorded at 367–4156 m, mostly below 1500 m.
+It occurs in water temperatures between 3.5-4 C.